AbinitoCogito/Data-Analyst-Case-Vertigo-/README.md

-# A/B Testing and Simulation and Exploratory Data Analysis
+# A/B Testing - Simulation and Exploratory Data Analysis

 This repository consists of an A/B test on difficulty flow analysis and exploratory data analysis on a game dataset.